Skip to main contentAccessibility feedback

 The point of the manna wasn’t principally to satisfy the Israelites’ hunger, just as the miracles of Jesus weren’t primarily about curing physical illnesses.
 Rather, they were about showing the invisible power and goodness and providence of God through material signs.
 The manna wasn’t “just a symbol.”
 It was actual food, but it pointed to something more than bread.

 The devil doesn’t get this (or perhaps doesn’t want us to get it).
 He tries to goad the fasting Jesus into performing a miracle that will “out” him as the Messiah and reveal his powers.
 But such a supernatural feat wouldn’t be a spiritual sign of anything at all.
 It would be bread simply for the sake of bread, little more than a magic trick.
 That’s why Jesus’ response is so important.
 He’s establishing the framework for his own miraculous ministry, upon which he’s about to embark.
-It won’t be miracles as magic tricks, but as spiritual signs akin to the manna of old.
+It will be miracles, not as magic tricks, but as spiritual signs akin to the manna of old.

 This brings us back to Jesus and the Eucharist.
 When the crowds ask for manna in John 6:30-31, they’re falling into the same error as the devil.
 They want the bread alone, without the theological implications.
 This time, Jesus reveals more in his reply:

-“Truly, truly, I say to you, it was not Moses who gave you the bread from heaven; my Father gives you the true bread from heaven.
-For the bread of God is that which comes down from heaven, and gives life to the world” (John 6:32-33).
+Truly, truly, I say to you, it was not Moses who gave you the bread from heaven; my Father gives you the true bread from heaven.
+For the bread of God is that which comes down from heaven, and gives life to the world (John 6:32-33).

 Unlike in his battle with the devil (who seems to have been trying to ascertain Jesus’ true identity), Jesus now reveals himself as the true manna:

-“I am the living bread which came down from heaven; if any one eats of this bread, he will live forever; and the bread which I shall give for the life of the world is my flesh” (John 6:51).
+I am the living bread which came down from heaven; if any one eats of this bread, he will live forever; and the bread which I shall give for the life of the world is my flesh (v.
+51).

 When we talk about living off “every word that proceeds from the mouth of God,” our minds go quickly to Scripture, and that’s not wrong.
 But the true Word is Jesus himself.
 “In many and various ways God spoke of old to our fathers by the prophets; but in these last days he has spoken to us by a Son” (Heb.
 1:1-2).
 This Son, Jesus Christ, is the definitive Word of God, the Word made flesh (John 1:1-5, 14), and our spiritual lives need to be rooted in him.

-[i] One of the subtlest arguments against the Eucharist was made in 1654 by Anglican Bishop Jeremy Taylor, when he argued that “corporal manducation of Christ’s body is apparently inconsistent with the nature and condition of the body,” as “that which is after the manner of a spirit, and not of a body, cannot be eaten and drunk after the manner of a body, but of a spirit,” just as “no man can eat a Cherubim with his mouth.”
+[i] One of the subtlest arguments against the Eucharist was made in 1654 by Anglican bishop Jeremy Taylor, when he argued that “corporal manducation of Christ’s body is apparently inconsistent with the nature and condition of the body,” as “that which is after the manner of a spirit, and not of a body, cannot be eaten and drunk after the manner of a body, but of a spirit,” just as “no man can eat a Cherubim with his mouth.”
 The nineteenth-century Anglican Rev. William Goode would later point to Matthew 4:4 for support for this supposed distinction between fleshly and spiritual eating.
-But this logic is basically Gnostic, and leads to bizarre conclusions.
+But this logic is basically Gnostic and leads to bizarre conclusions.
 St. Paul says that ”you are not in the flesh, you are in the Spirit, if the Spirit of God really dwells in you” (Rom.
 8:9) and refers to mature Christians as “spiritual men” (1 Cor.
 2:15, 3:1).
 Should we conclude then that all serious Christians are ghosts?

 Did you like this content?
 Please help keep us ad-free